Riches to rags for Spanish towns

 Every euro is being scrutinized in an austerity drive to chop Spain's deficit to the European Union limit of 3 percent of gross domestic product next year from 8.5 percent in 2011.
 Town halls alone generated a deficit of 0.4 percent of GDP last year.

-The 250 residents of Peleas de Abajo are embarrassed about the 4.6 million euros ($6 million) debt which equals about 20,000 euros ($26,000) per person, nearly 10 times the level to each inhabitant of Madrid.
+The 250 residents of Peleas de Abajo are embarrassed about the 4.6 million debt which equals about 20,000 euros per person, nearly 10 times the level to each inhabitant of Madrid.

 "It's disgraceful, it's incredible a small town owes more (per person) than a big city," said Jose Ramon Guerras, 30, who runs the town's only bar, where a handful of men gather at lunch time to play cards.